samuelcardillo/smarthome/README.md

 #Have fun !

+##Possibilities are limitless :
+You can interact with any RESTful API service

+For exemple, controlling an AC is very simple !
+Take a Tessel, put an IR blaster on it and control it through SmartHome (and put a climate sensor if you want to activate the AC when the temperature is below or over a value)

 ### TO DO :

 Lot of improvments will come in few days in order to make the plateform smarter.
 Here is some of them :